GoogleCloudPlatform/bank-of-anthos/src/balancereader/README.md

 The balance reader service provides efficient readable cache of user balances, as read from ledger.

-The ledger serves as the source of truth for the application.
-The balance reader returns data on a best-effort basis, but may be out of date when under heavy load.
+The `ledger-db` service holds the source of truth for the system.
+The `balance-reader` returns data on a best-effort basis, but may be out of date when under heavy load.

 Implemented in Java with Spring Boot.